mfelleisen/Santorini/Code/README.md

       it's okay to assume correctness of Common code [X] added generic xsend method (time, exns, raises)
 - [X] improve strategy unrolling so that
-  - [ ] initialization can also use it
+  - [X] initialization can also use it: FAILED!
+  - [ ] place as far away as possible from other player, as close as possible to own
 - [ ] best-of N run in referee, instead of a single run
 - [ ] GUI for watching the game (an observer)
 - [ ] ??
 GUI for playing?